 is someone who writes in a specialized field.
 This may include technical writers and academic writers.
 They are able to take a large amount of information and break it down so it is readable text.
 This type of writing requires fact and research checking.

-is someone who's writing is published in newspapers and magazines and read by thousands if not millions of people.
+is someone whose writing is published in newspapers and magazines and read by thousands if not millions of people.
 This type of writer is typically a freelancer and is always working to a deadline.
 Quality of work is extremely important as is making a name for yourself, as this will help to earn a respectable income.

 Article Writer -